 How to supervise and lock down protection on an iPhone or iPad (Windows)

-Please read the following information before proceeding with the guide.
-If you are not comfortable with the potential risks involved, we strongly recommend switching the device user to a Samsung mobile device.
+IMPORTANT: Please read the following information before proceeding with the guide.
+If you are not comfortable with the potential risks involved, we strongly recommend switching the device user to a Samsung mobile device, where locking down Safe Surfer protection is officially supported by Samsung's device features.

 Before we get started, you'll need the following to proceed: